-The geographical locations where the sustained matching between TPVs and Arctic cyclones occurs is now determined using the criteria for matched and unmatched cyclones defined in Sect.
+The geographical locations where the sustained matching between TPVs and Arctic cyclones occurs is now determined 390 using the criteria for matched and unmatched cyclones defined in Sect.
 2.2.
-Maps of the genesis and track densities show large

-- 370 differences between the matched and unmatched cyclones (Fig. 6).
-The chosen criteria led to a reasonably similar number of cyclones (about 400) being identified as matched and unmatched, simplifying the interpretation of the comparison between the density maps.
-These relatively small cyclone sets arise from the combination of the matching criteria with 1833 and 6316 matched and unmatched cyclones, respectively, of the total of 10636 cyclones with lifetimes of at least two days identified using the distance constraints alone.
-For the unmatched cyclones, for example, the 6316 cyclones reduce to 3828 when they are - 375 required to have their maximum intensity in the Arctic and then to 470 when they are further required to exist for at least two days prior to their time of maximum growth rate.
-As for the full set of Arctic cyclones (Fig. 1(a)), large genesis densities of both the matched and unmatched cyclones are found in two localised maxima to the east side of Greenland with larger values in the more northern maxima.
+Maps of the genesis and track densities show large differences between the matched and unmatched cyclones (Fig. 7).
+The chosen criteria led to a reasonably similar number of cyclones (a few hundred) being identified as matched and unmatched, simplifying the interpretation of the comparison between the density maps.
+These relatively small cyclone sets arise from the combination of the matching criteria.
+As for the full set of Arctic cyclones (Fig. 2(a)), large genesis densities of both the matched and unmatched cyclones are found in two

+- 395 localised maxima to the east side of Greenland with larger values in the more northern maxima.
 Northern Canada, including the Canadian Arctic Archipelago, is a more important genesis region for the matched cyclones.
-Conversely, the genesis regions over northern Russia and northern Scandinavia (the Arctic Frontal Zone) - 380 are relatively more important for the unmatched cyclones.
+Conversely, the genesis regions over northern Russia and northern Scandinavia (the Arctic Frontal Zone) are relatively more important for the unmatched cyclones.
 An additional localised maximum over the North Pole also appears for the matched cyclones.
 As for the full set of Arctic cyclones, the track densities for the matched and unmatched cyclones are much smoother than the genesis densities.
-The differences between the track densities for the matched and unmatched cyclones can be interpreted using the track densities for the full set of Arctic cyclones and Arctic genesis TPVs shown in Fig. 2(a) and (e), respectively.
-As the track density for Arctic genesis TPVs is largest over the Canadian Arctic Archipelago so the track

-385 density of the matched Arctic cyclones is also largest there, with an extension westwards over the Arctic Ocean to the north
+The - differences between the track densities for the matched and unmatched cyclones can be interpreted using the track densities 400 for the full set of Arctic cyclones and Arctic genesis TPVs shown in Fig. 3(a) and (e), respectively.
+As the track density for Arctic genesis TPVs is largest over the Canadian Arctic Archipelago so the track density of the matched Arctic cyclones is also largest there, with an extension westwards over the Arctic Ocean to the north of Canada (to the north of the enhanced genesis density in Fig. 7(a)).
+In contrast, for the unmatched Arctic cyclones, the track density is largest over the Barents and Kara Seas along the Russian coastline, consistent with these systems relying on the strongest section of the Arctic Frontal Zone where there is also a low-level jet (Day and Hodges, 2018).